-OCP Course Number Course Title Course Length SOC Code Α HEV0112 Child Care Worker-School Age 40 hours 399011 В HEV0190 School Age Care Professional 80 hours 399011
+OCP Course Number Course Title Course Length SOC Code Α HEV0112 Child Care Worker-School Age 40 hours 39-9011 В HEV0190 School Age Care Professional 80 hours 39-9011

 Laboratory activities are an integral part of this program.
-Activities provide instruction in the use of manipulative equipment; language development; creative art, music, science, dramatic play, developmentally appropriate practices, brain research.
+Activities provide instruction in the use of manipulative equipment; language development; creative art, music, science, dramatic play, developmentally appropriate practices, and brain research.
 Observation and supervised work experience with school age children in a school laboratory or a community laboratory setting are an integral part of this program.

-Students can be awarded the Florida Department of Education School Age Professional Certificate (SAPC) upon completion of this program and submission of proof of 480 hours working with children in a school age child care setting in the past five (5) years.
-NOTE - 80 the Florida Department of Department of Education School Age Professional Certificate (SAPC) is recognized by the Department of Children and Families.
-Students with a SAPC are eligible to apply for a DCF Staff Credential.
+Students can be awarded the Florida Department of Education (DOE) School Age Professional Certificate (SAPC) upon completion of this program and submission of proof of 480 hours working with children in a school age child care setting in the past five (5) years.
+NOTE - 80 hours must be completed while enrolled in this program.
+The Florida Department of Education SAPC is recognized by DCF.
+Students with a SAPC are eligible to apply for a DCF

+Staff Credential.
 Please refer to related documents (Program Guidelines, Student Guidelines, Practical Experience Summary Documentation, and Application) on the website listed under these frameworks.

-In order for SAPC recipients to receive their Staff Credential their name must be entered into a database by the instructor, district supervisor, or designated personnel.
+In order for SAPC recipients to receive their Staff Credential, their name must be entered into a database by the instructor, district supervisor, or designated personnel.
 The link for the database is https://app1.fldoe.org/ECPC_Certificate/default.aspx.
 Instructions for using the database are on the webpage listed under this document.